shikiroot/i_iwara/README.md

 ## English

 ### 🌟 Introduction
-Love Iwara (also known as i_iwara or 2i) is a third-party mobile application for Iwara, built with Flutter.
-Our goal is to provide an excellent user experience across all devices, from mobile phones to large screens.
+Love Iwara (also known as i_iwara or 2i) is a third-party mobile application for Iwara built with Flutter.
+Our goal is to provide users with an excellent experience, supporting multiple platforms and devices including mobile phones, tablets and computers, compatible with Android, Windows and other operating systems.

+### ⚠️ Project Description
+This is my learning record project as a Flutter beginner, and it's my first time developing a mobile and desktop application.
+Therefore, the code may not be sufficiently standardized and complete, as the implementation of features is primarily for learning purposes.

+- **Learning Objectives**
+  - Familiarize with Flutter development basics
+  - Understand cross-platform application development processes
+  - Document insights and experiences during the learning process

+- **Project Status**
+  - Currently in the learning and exploration phase
+  - Code may not be sufficiently standardized and complete
+  - Feature implementation primarily focuses on learning purposes

+- **Usage Notes**
+  - This project is for learning reference only
+  - Not recommended for production environment
+  - Welcome discussions with other learners
+  - No commercial promotion allowed

+- **Usage Restrictions**
+  - Strictly prohibited from promotion on any platform
+  - Violations will result in measures including but not limited to maintenance suspension and repository deletion

+- **Known Issues**
+  - Due to limited experience, the project may have room for performance optimization
+  - Some features may not be fully developed
+  - Suggestions for improvement are welcome

+Thank you for your understanding and support!
+If you're also a Flutter beginner, I hope we can progress together in our learning journey.

 ### ✨ Features
 #### Current Features
-- **🖥️ Support Platform**
+- **🖥️ Supported Platforms**
-    - Android
+    - 📱 Android
-    - Windows
+    - 🪟 Windows
-    - MacOS (I dont have a Mac, so I can't test it and provide the builded package)
-    - Linux (I dont have a Linux Machine, so I can't test it and provide the builded package)
-    - iOS (I dont have an iOS Device, so I can't test it and provide the builded package)
+    - 🍎 MacOS (Due to lack of Mac device, testing and built packages unavailable; UI bugs theoretically same as Windows version but not fully tested)
+    - 🐧 Linux (Due to lack of Linux device, testing and built packages unavailable)
+    - 📱 iOS (Due to lack of iOS device, testing and built packages unavailable)
-    - Web (Only for development use)
+    - 🌐 Web (Development only)

+- **🔍 Search**
+    - Search videos/galleries/posts/users

+- **📜 History**
+    - Browsing history: videos/galleries/posts

+- **🔄 Translation**
+    - Translate video descriptions/gallery descriptions/posts/comments

-- **Video System**
+- **🎥 Video**
-    - Video browsing and playback
+    - Video playback
-    - Video categories and tags
+    - Video tags
     - Video quality selection
     - Playback speed control
-    - Full-screen support
+    - Fullscreen support

-- **Image Gallery**
+- **🖼️ Gallery**
     - Image browsing
     - Image zoom and pan
     - Gallery view

+- **📝 Posts**
+    - Browse/comment

-- **User System**
+- **👤 User System**
     - User authentication
     - Profile management
     - Following system

-- **Social Features**
-    - Comment system
-    - Like/Favorite functionality

-- **Multi-language Support**
+- **🌍 Multi-language Support**
     - English
-    - Chinese (Simplified)
+    - Simplified Chinese
-    - Chinese (Traditional)
+    - Traditional Chinese
     - Japanese

 #### Upcoming Features
 - **Download Management**
 - **Forum System**
 - **Enhanced User Experience**
+- **Others**

 ### 📱 Screenshots
 <div align="center">